hacker-eleos/scala-reactive-notes/notebooks/week2/week2_4.md

 }
 }
 ```
 `context` has a field `parent`.
 Remember every actor has exactly one parent which created it.
 If we get a string `body` we use `findLinks` to get iterator, and for each link we send them as message to parent actor.
-Once we communicated all the links to parent, we stop, which means sending parent done message and stopping itself.
-In case of failure, we stop.
+Once we communicated all the links to parent, we stop.
+Which means sending parent done message and stopping itself.
+In case of failure we stop.

-> Actors are run by a dispatcher—potentially shared—which can also run Futures.
+> Actors are run by a dispatcher—potentially shared—which can also
+run Futures.

 ## Actor-Based Logging